 Make sure your dragon is healthy before you bring them home.
 A healthy dragon will not be lethargic and will keep their head up, especially when you approach them.
-Check their eyes and nostrils are clear and not runny, that any small injuries are free of pus and there are no external injuries.
+Check their eyes and nostrils are clear and not runny, and that there are no external injuries.

 Their habitat will need to be monitored to give them specific exposure to heat and light, but some pets will still go into brumation.
 Like hibernation, colder weather will make them dormant for weeks or even months.
 Your pet will be less active, sleep more and eat less.
 As long as they are provided with a warm, dark space to retreat into they will be happy.

-Growing between 40 and 60cm in length (including the tail), the recommended size for a bearded dragon’s enclosure is 100cm wide x 50cm deep x 60cm high.
-Visit your local Petbarn where a trained team member will be happy to recommend the right tank for your pet.
+Growing between 40 and 60cm in length (including the tail), the recommended size for a bearded dragon’s enclosure is at least 100cm long x 50cm wide x 60cm high.
+Visit your local Petbarn where a trained team member will be happy to recommend the right housing for your dragon.